Consider Adoption - Adopt, Don't Shop!

 Do you deliver?

 Yes.
-Our hope is for you as the adopter to provide transportation for your adopted animal.
-HTFAS does have staff/volunteers to transport for a fee.
-Out of state adoptions are often completed by commercial transport companies.
+We hope you will provide transportation for your adopted animal.
+HTFAS does have staff/volunteers who can transport for a fee.
+Out-of-state adoptions are often completed by commercial transport companies.

 Will HTFAS hold an animal until I am ready to adopt?